kabiiQ/BeatmapExporter/README.md

 As of version 2.1.0, there is an option to export your [score replays](https://github.com/kabiiQ/BeatmapExporter/pull/17) from specific beatmaps.

+### Songs Folder Export

+As of version 2.2.0, there is an option to export as a "Songs" folder rather than seperate .osz archives.
+This may be more convenient if transferring directly to stable.

 <hr />

 ## Graphical User Interface